microsoft/code-with-engineering-playbook/docs/machine-learning/ml-profiling.md

         profiler.step()
 ```

-The tensorboard_trace_handler for analysis in TensorBoard.
-Those can be visualized by installing TensorBoard
+The `tensorboard_trace_handler` can be used to generate result files for TensorBoar.
+Those can be visualized by installing the TensorBoard
 plugin and running TensorBoard on your log directory.

 ```bash